-If you can tear yourself away from Hobart (Nipaluna), there are plenty of ways to spend a great day beyond the city limits.
+If you can tear yourself away from Hobart (nipaluna), there are plenty of ways to spend a great day beyond the city limits.
 Catch a ferry to Maria Island to meet the photo-ready resident wombats or to Bruny Island to make the acquaintance of cheesemakers and oyster farmers.
 Head north and find yourself in the impossibly beautiful Freycinet National Park or south to reach the bucolic Huon Valley.
-However long you’re in town for, set aside time to take one of these daytrips out of Hobart.
+However long you’re in town, set aside time to take one of these daytrips out of Hobart.

-If you don’t have time for the full 48-kilometre Three Capes Track adventure, don’t fret: you can tackle the spectacular Cape Hauy leg and be back in Hobart for dinner.
+If you don’t have time for the full 48-kilometre Three Capes Lodge Walk, don’t fret: you can tackle the spectacular Cape Hauy leg and be back in Hobart for dinner.
 It’s about a two-hour drive to Fortescue Bay, where the 10-kilometre return route begins and ends, so head off early.
 Park at the Fortescue Bay camping ground, make sure your day pack is topped up with water and snacks and expect to be walking for about four hours on the moderate track (note: there are steep stairs in sections).